 Porous architecture is one of the most essential benefits of EBM.
 It allows bone to bond to the implant, healing and stabilizing it and decreasing the likelihood of surgery in the future.
 The vacuum environment also reduces oxidation and stresses in the metal, strengthening the implant without requiring excessive processing.

-EBM is being developed not only in the medical field but also in industries such as aerospace or energy as its potential only grows.
-Every day, EBM improves and makes progress.
+EBM is being developed not only in the medical field but also in industries such as aerospace or energy, as its potential only grows.
+Every day, EBM makes improvements and progress.

 Dental Applications and 3D-Printed Dental Implants